Best WiFi Extender: our pick of the best internet range extenders

 Expensive

-The 8-stream Wi-Fi means it can handle more with its bandwidth, and it's especially useful if you want your internet to reach areas such as your yard or porch area where security cameras and smart doorbells may reside.
-You can also use an ethernet cable (you get four ports) to connect devices such as gaming consoles.
+The 8-stream Wi-Fi technology allows it to handle more with its bandwidth, making it perfect for areas such as your yard or porch, where security cameras and smart doorbells may reside.
+Additionally, the device comes with four ethernet ports, making it easy to connect gaming consoles and other devices.

-Of course, with lots of features comes a higher price tag, and we would recommend that only those with a large amount of ground to cover (or particularly patchy coverage) and serious internet usage spend this much.
-But if you want the best, then this is it.
+However, the Nighthawk EAX80 comes with a higher price tag.
+We recommend that only those with a large amount of ground to cover or particularly patchy coverage, and those who require serious internet usage, invest in this product.
+Nevertheless, if you're looking for the best performance, then this is the device for you.

 TP-Link AC2600 Wi-Fi Range Extender